harrisoncramer/harrisoncramer.me/src/markdown-pages/sharing-artifacts-across-circleci-builds.md

 ---
 title: Speeding up CircleCI Builds with Caching
 date: 2021-07-23
-path: /sharing-circleci-build-artifacts
+path: /speeding-up-circleci-builds-with-caching
-description: Sharing files and folders across different steps in your CI/CD pipeline can dramatically speed up the build time of your application, making your team more responsive to breaking changes and ultimately more productive.
+description: Redownloading dependencies for every step in your CI/CD pipeline can be time consuming.
+You can dramatically speed up the build time of your application with caching, making your team more responsive to breaking changes and ultimately more productive.
 Here's how to do it.
 imageDescription: An image of a child staring at steps.
 featuredImage: ../images/posts/sharing.jpeg
 tags: ["circleci"]